Robo3D/User-Manuals/docs/source/C2/Troubleshooting/index.rst

 1. Remove your hotend cover.

 2. Loosen the hotend tensioner screw slightly.
-You do not need to loosen it completely, only enough to be able to rotate the hotend while it is still indie its mount.
+You do not need to loosen it completely, only enough to be able to rotate the hotend while it is still inside its mount.

 .. image:: Images/Hotend-tensioner-loosen.gif
    :alt: Loosening Hotend